mcaceresb/stata-pretrends/README.md

 *               r(delta) :  1 x 8
 ```

+- **r(results)** The data used to make the event plot.
+Note the column
+  `meanAfterPretesting`, which is also plotted, shows the expected value
+  of the coefficients conditional on passing the pre-test under the
+  hypothesized trend.

 - **r(Power)** The probability that we would find a significant pre-trend
   under the hypothesized pre-trend.
 (This is 0.50, up to numerical
   precision error, by construction in our example).